researchapps/flux-sched/README.md

 make
 ```

-To run just one test, you can sd into t
+To run just one test, you can cd into t

 ```bash
 $ ./t9001-golang-basic.t